 Personal Injury Claims – What can you claim?

 As with personal injury law generally, an injury can be physical or mental and can amount to sexual abuse being a one-off incident or repeated conduct, as long as it is directly attributable to a crime (as defined).

 There is generally a time limit of two years.

-It is not necessary that the assailant should have been convicted but it is essential in most cases to report the matter to the police or other enforcement authority and offer assistance with any prosecution.
+It is not necessary that the assailant should have been convicted but it is essential in most cases to report the matter to the police or other enforcement authority and help with any prosecution.

 Applicants for compensation must be of good character.
 Previous convictions can reduce the award, as can any conduct which brought about the attack on the victim, such as rude or insulting behaviour directed to an assailant who then attacks the person who insulted him.